Vivin-K-R/Conway-s-Game-Of-Life-Java-Implementation/README.md

 ## How to run

-- Java Development Kit (JDK) must be installed.
+- Java Development Kit (JDK) must be installed [Can be downloaded here](https://www.oracle.com/java/technologies/downloads/).
-- Can use editors like VS code or IntelliJ IDEA.
+- Use editors like VS code or IntelliJ IDEA.

 ## How it works